This post may contain affiliate links, please see the privacy policy for details.

 • Once both eyes are placed on the macaron, use the toothpick to add some melted butterscotch to a single butterscotch chip and just below the eyes.

 • Next take a few candy corns and place them in the buttercream frosting to create a tail.
-I recommend using about 4 to 5 candy corns.
+I recommend using 4 or 5 candy corns.

 Notes

-• Having the correct oven temperature for macarons is critical.
+Oven temperature: Having the correct oven temperature for macarons is critical.
 I recommend having an oven thermometer.
-If you have problems with cracked shells or spreading macaron shells, consider lower the temperature by about 10 – 15 degrees.
+If you have problems with cracked shells or spreading macaron shells, consider lowering the temperature by 10 to 15 degrees.
 You could even pipe a few macarons on the mat to dry and test the oven temperature instead of doing a full pan.

-• For the beak you can use butterscotch or caramel chips found in the baking section.
-Other ideas of decorating the beak: melting some orange candy melts and piping on a beak.
-Or you could also cut orange Reeses pieces in half.
+Making the beak: For the beak, you can use butterscotch or caramel chips found in the baking section.
+Other ideas are melting some orange candy melts and piping on a beak or you could also cut orange Reeses pieces in half.

 Nutrition